 Statute of Limitations on Asbestos Claims

-Washington residents with asbestos-related disease diagnoses must be aware of the time limit to file a lawsuit in Washington.
-If an individual has passed away from mesothelioma, family members also have a limited time to submit a claim.
+Washington residents with mesothelioma diagnoses must be aware of the time limit to file a personal injury lawsuit in their state.
+If a patient passes away from mesothelioma before they can file their claim, their direct family members can file a wrongful death claim instead.

 Retaining a Washington Mesothelioma Lawyer

-If you developed mesothelioma as a result of asbestos exposure in Washington state, please do not hesitate to contact out Justice Support Team today.
+If you live in Washington state and you’ve developed mesothelioma as a result of workplace asbestos exposure, please do not hesitate to contact out Justice Support Team today.